Cars Brands that start with B

 British American Daytonas (BAD) Logo

-British American Enterprise – British American Daytonas (BAD) was founded by Ian Briggs – the owner of British American Engines and Ross Hallifax – racing driver, in 2004.
-The company’s office was located in Sutton, Surrey, United Kingdom.
-The brand lasted only four years and was focused on the production of components.
-Known for her own Daytona Coupe, a replica of the outstanding 1965 Shelby Daytona Coupe, winner of the European-dominated Ferrari models
+British American Enterprise – British American Daytonas (BAD) was founded by Ian Briggs – owner of British American Engines, and Ross Hollifax – racing driver, in 2004.
+The company’s office was located in Sutton, Surrey, UK.
+The brand existed for only four years and was focused on the production of components.
+It is known for its own Daytona Coupe model, which is a replica of the outstanding 1965 Shelby Daytona Coupe that won the Ferrari-dominated model competition in Europe.

 BAIC Group